d12frosted/elpa-mirror/melpa/company-quickhelp-readme.txt

-When idling on a completion candidate the documentation for the candidate will pop up after `company-quickhelp-idle-delay' seconds.
+When idling on a completion candidate the documentation for the candidate will pop up after `company-quickhelp-delay' seconds.